-- 3. Click the Add Expression button to open the Edit Expression Properties page, where you can select expression types. - 4.
-Select an option from the Expression Type drop-down list box.
+- 1. Select Reporting Tools, Query, Query Manager. - 2.
+Select the Expressions tab to open the Expressions page. - 3.
+Click the Add Expression button to open the Edit Expression Properties page, where you can select expression types. - 4.
+Select an option from the Expression Type drop-down list.